saurabhparyani/full_stack_assessment_skeleton/docs/README.md

     - we do NOT want raw SQL, if none of above works, you can use any ORM you know, but please mention and link to it in the README

 ### solution
+below are steps i've documented to get things started step-by-step. if you only care about testing, head over to [test-backend](#test-backend)

 1. node + express + ts + prisma setup:
     - use commands -  ```npm init -y```, ```npm install -D typescript ts-node nodemon```, ```npm i express dotenv```, ```npm i -D @types/express @types/dotenv``` and modify tsconfig.json to your preferences and create nodemon.json to always watch for updates